 With respect to retention, a secondary endpoint, the study showed that patients in multiple dose cohorts treated with BXCL501 had numerical improvements in retention rates, a key goal of opioid withdrawal treatment, compared to placebo.
 The 120 mcg and 180 mcg dose groups showed 42% and 52% rates of retention at Day 6 of BXCL501 treatment, respectively, versus 24% for placebo, though these differences were not statistically significant.
 However, the results also showed that, of the 87% of patients who had fentanyl in their systems upon entry, greater than 50% remained fentanyl positive following the morphine stabilization phase of 5 days.
-Consequently, withdrawal symptoms were not equivalent across various dose cohorts, suggesting that morphine use did not normalize withdrawal symptoms in these patients.
+Consequently, withdrawal symptoms were not equivalent across various dose cohorts, suggesting that morphine use did not mitigate or normalize withdrawal symptoms in these patients.
 Efficacy measures, including assessment of patients' symptoms of acute opioid withdrawal following the morphine maintenance phase with the Clinical Opiate Withdrawal Scale ("COWS") and the Short Opiate Withdrawal Scale of Gossop ("SOWS-Gossop") were secondary objectives of the trial.
-Improvements were not observed in SOWS-Gossop") or COWS in the BXCL501 treatment arms compared to placebo.
-The Company believes that the high fentanyl prevalence and lack of normalization observed in study subjects could have confounded these results and made them difficult to interpret.
-Although improvements were not observed in efficacy measures, study showed numerical improvements in retention rates in multiple BXCL501 dose cohorts compared to placebo.
-For example, on day 6, the 120 mcg and 180 mcg dose groups showed 42% and 52% retention rates, respectively, versus 24% for placebo, though these differences were not statistically significant.
+Improvements in group mean total scores were not observed in SOWS-Gossop") or COWS in the BXCL501 treatment arms compared to placebo.
+The Company believes that the high fentanyl prevalence and lack of normalization (morphine for 5 days) observed in study subjects could have confounded these results and made them difficult to interpret.
+Although improvements were not observed in group mean total efficacy scores, study showed numerical improvements in retention rates in multiple BXCL501 dose cohorts compared to placebo.

-We believe the favorable tolerability results observed in multiple dose regimens within RELEASE trial provides valuable insights that support investigation across additional indications and treatment settings.
+We believe the favorable tolerability results observed in multiple dose regimens within the RELEASE trial provide valuable insights that support investigation across additional indications and treatment settings.